 The London Eye is the best place to enjoy an amazing 360ºpanoramic view of the city and take as a souvenir the best photos of its skyline and some of its wonders, such as Big Ben, Westminster Abbey or St. Paul's Cathedral, in the 30-minute ride aboard one of its 32 glass capsules (one for each neighborhood of London).
 If you want to see the city illuminated, do not rule out going on the London Eye at night; the experience will leave you speechless.

-Check the types of tickets for the London Eye, the London Eye opening hours and the prices of the most famous London Ferris wheel.
-This is one of the most popular attractions in the British capital, so you may be interested in combined tickets for the London Eye and a Thames River cruise or combined tickets for Madame Tussauds and the London Eye; it's a way to save some much-needed lira on this trip.
+Check the types of tickets for the London Eye, the London Eye opening hours and prices of the most famous Ferris wheel in London.
+This is one of the most popular attractions in the British capital, so you may be interested in combined tickets for the London Eye and a Thames cruise or combined tickets for Madame Tussauds and the London Eye; it's a way to save some much-needed lira on this trip.

 Enjoy breathtaking views from The Shard

 In addition to the London Eye, if you are not afraid of vertigo and you are attracted to strong emotions the best place to see London from almost the sky itself is the viewpoint of The Shard, the tallest building in Western Europe with its 310 meters high has changed the skyline of the city.

-Want to know how to climb to the panoramic observatory of this imposing skyscraper?
+Want to know how to climb the panoramic observatory of this imposing skyscraper?
 In the post The Shard Tickets you will find all the details to get your tickets.
-And if you want to know more, you can also read this post about The Shard's restaurant.
+And if you want to know more, you can also read this post about The Shard restaurant.

 3. Get inside the Tower of London

 This historic castle on the north bank of the River Thames in central London is officially Her Majesty's Royal Palace and Fortress.
 Built in 1066, this portentous Norman medieval fortress has served in its more than nine centuries of life as a center of uninterrupted power in British and European history and is why it was declared a World Heritage Site.